 “There’s still a lot of work to be done,” Microsoft researchers Andrew Maimone, Andreas Georgiou, and Joel Kollin wrote in a paper describing the glasses containing holographic display prototypes, which employ a technique called digital holography.
 The researchers will talk about their work at the Siggraph conference in Los Angeles in August.

 The paper comes a few weeks after Facebook talked about building AR glasses.
 Snap, which sells camera sunglasses for its Snapchat messaging app, has introduced AR software features, although it has not yet indicated it’s working on proper AR glasses.
-Apple is also thought to be developing AR technology.
+Apple is also making headway in the AR world with iOS 11.

 AR generally involves superimposing virtual images on top of what you actually see.
 Virtual reality (VR), by comparison, entails completely covering your eyesight and showing you artificial imagery.

 Fuzzy logic are extremely familiar with various AR applications and recently developed an Augmented Reality Children’s Book, ‘Stories To Life’, which will hopefully be available in the near future.

 To read more on Microsoft’s prototype glasses follow one of the following links:

 To browse through some of Fuzzy logic’s latest development visit our website now!